Biosphere 2: Group dynamics: psychology, conflict, and cooperation

 Much of the evidence for isolated human groups comes from psychological studies of scientists overwintering in Antarctic research stations.
 The study of this phenomenon is "confined environment psychology" (cf. environmental psychology); according to Jane Poynter, it was known to be a challenge and crews often split into factions.

 Before the first closure mission was half over, the group had split into two factions and, according to Poynter, people who had been intimate friends had become implacable enemies, barely on speaking terms.
-Others point out that the crew continued to work together as a team to achieve the experiment's goals, mindful that any action that harmed Biosphere 2 might imperil their own health.
-This is in contrast to other expeditions where internal frictions may have led to unconscious sabotage of each other and the overall mission.
-All of the crew felt a very strong and visceral bond with their living world.
-They kept air and water quality, atmospheric dynamics and health of the life systems constantly in their attention in a very visceral and profound way.
-This intimate "metabolic connection" enabled the crew to discern and respond to even subtle changes in the living systems.
-"Appreciation of the value of biosphere interconnectedness and interdependency was appreciated as both an everyday beauty and a challenging reality".
-Walford later acknowledged, "I don't like some of them, but we were a hell of a team.
-That was the nature of the factionalism... but despite that, we ran the damn thing and we cooperated totally".
+"Appreciation of the value of biosphere interconnectedness and interdependency was appreciated as both an everyday beauty and a challenging reality," Walford later acknowledged, "I don't like some of them, but we were a hell of a team.
+That was the nature of the factionalism... but despite that, we ran the damn thing and we cooperated totally."